BitMaker-hub/NerdMiner_v2/README.md

 - [x]  Add new screen with global mining stats
 - [x]  Add pool support for low difficulty miners
 - [x]  Add best difficulty on miner screen
+- [x]  Add suport to standard ESP32 dev-kit / ESP32-WROOM

 ### On process
+- [ ]  Code changes to support adding multiple boards
 - [ ]  Create a daisy chain protocol via UART or I2C to support ESP32 hashboards
-- [ ]  Add suport to standard ESP32 dev-kit
 - [ ]  Add support to TTGO T-display 1.14
 - [ ]  Add support to Amoled
 - [ ]  Create new screen like clockMiner but with BTC price